How Regular Link Removal Is Better Than Investing 1000$ On SEO

 Read This Before You Proceed

-Written below is my opinion on Link Removal and I do understand that some of you may find this rather drab and time consuming.
-I have also accounted a story from the past which I find amusing, because it maybe an eye opener for many webmasters who have not had the the experience of getting a link removal request.
-This blog is for educational purposes and I believe that first hand experience from real life stories is a better teacher than any books or journals you will find on the Internet.
+Written below is my opinion on Link Removal and I do understand that some of you may find this rather drab and time-consuming.
+I have also accounted for a story from the past which I find amusing because it may be an eye-opener for many webmasters who have not had the experience of getting a link removal request.
+This blog is for educational purposes and I believe that first-hand experience from real-life stories is a better teacher than any books or journals you will find on the Internet.
 If you just want to jump to the accumulation of facts, then do so by hitting Ctrl+F(Win) / Cmd+F(Mac) and searching for “The Importance of Link Removal and Backlink Audit”

 I have also published my Link Removal Request Email Template and Google Reconsideration Email Template just before the conclusion.

 My tryst with Link Removal and the importance of SEO audits.

 Being in the SEO Consultancy field has a lot of perks, undeniably, but there are times when there is more to a scene than meets the eye.
 Having handled more than 3400 clients last year I got a chance to meet and interact with lots of people from various parts of the world.
 Each with its own set of distinctive problems and business objectives.

 Conversion-based clients, people struggling with bad reputation threats and low returns, Social media challenges and most obviously the fight for the number one position on Google and other search engines.

 Just by interacting with these clients and trying to decipher their unique problems that are somehow interconnected – I feel tolerant, and every time there is a knock on the door, I am acquainted with the various possibilities for the story lurking behind it.